liviadegrossi/AGORA-PrioritizeSN/README.md

 # AGORA-PrioritizeSN

 AGORA-PrioritizeSN is an application for prioritizing social network messages based on sensor data stream for flood risk management.

-## Build Instructions
+## Pre-requisites:

-### Prerequisites:

 - <a href="http://git-scm.com/">Git</a>.